-IHPs are kept in a readily accessible place which all staff are aware of.
+IHPs are kept in a readily accessible place which all staff are aware of; on our School Information Management System; Arbor (pinned to the top and in the medical section)

 11. Liability and indemnity

 The governing board will ensure that the appropriate level of insurance is in place and appropriately reflects the school's level of risk.